theycallmecharlie/Pymailbomb/README.md

 # Pymailbomb
-Little mail spam tool 4 educational purpose
+I'm not responsible for the misuse of this tool.
+This is 4 educational purpose.

 1st of all generate a app password > [mail](https://myaccount.google.com/apppasswords)